 Clare Haycock MBACP Dip.
 Integrative Counselling.
 Accred Infant Loss Foundation

-My name is Clare Haycock and I am a qualified integrative counsellor and registered member of the BACP.
+My name is Clare Haycock and I am a qualified integrative counsellor and registered member of the BACP and accredited member of the NCS.
 It is my mission to provide you with a confidential and safe space to feel at ease; to be valued; to be heard; and allow you that time to explore the issues which are currently causing concern, distress and anxiety.

 Our initial meeting will give me the opportunity to learn more about you, your past, your present, and what brought you to counselling.
 This will lead us on to our work together, which will bring about understanding of the important issues, provide you with answers and tools to develop self-worth, self-esteem, and self-confidence which can be used long after our work together has been completed.